HendrikHenselmann/GeneticAlgorithm/README.md

 As stated above, this framework is restricted to single-objective optimization.

+Individual solutions are implemented as boolean vector.
+That is inefficient, because a boolean is at least the size of one byte and to encode a gene with more than one boolean you have to use much more space than needed.
+A better way to implement this would be to use integers instead and work with the bits of the integer.

-The code could be speed up by parallelization, using OpenMP for example.
+The execution speed could be improved by parallelization, using OpenMP for example.
 But this would require some extra work to maintain portability.
 This could be achieved using Docker.

 ---